tastybug/zettelkasten/catalog/vault.md

 ### Auth Methods: Different Ways of Authenticating to Get a Token

-Vault supports different means of authentication to then allow access to the secrets, engines and so on.
+Vault supports different means of authentication to then allow access to the secrets and configuration.
 Auth methods are optimized for different human or system to system use cases.
 The purpose of each auth method is to ultimately give you a token.
 With the token you perform your actions using any of the interfaces, be it CLI, Web or API.

 Initially, the only method is the "token method", which simply expects a token being given (e.g. the `root token` that will be pre-generated for you when starting the server in dev mode).